KaiIkuta/jaxsmap/README.md

-# jaxsmap: Sparse mapping for stellar surface with JAX
+# jaxsmap: Sparse mapping of stellar surface with JAX

 General code for mapping stellar surface featured by starspots and faculae with sparse modeling